Bean-Pringles/Spoke/README.md

 It gives an error otherwise
 Look up how to do that for your os, it is very wierd otherwise, and I dont know why Or you can run setup.py

+The git command is also really diffrent from normal git but you cant win everything.
+Look in the code to see how it works.